pbc86/pbc86.github.io/index.md

 ---

 This is a md file as suggested by MathQuantum.
 Renaming to md from html allows me to add and format text easily.
+However, the `layout: home` hasn't been changed to `single`.

+TODO:

+- Change font size of "Recent Posts"
+- Favicon not show up in Home Page when using Safari